haiwen/seafile-user-manual/en/drive_client/drive_client_2.0_for_windows_10.md

 As you can see, the file status icons is more integrated into Windows file explorer.
 The icons are a bit different form version 1.0.

-Files in the virtual are created as "placeholders" in the local file system.
+Files in the virtual drive are created as "placeholders" in the local file system.
 They may be in 3 states:

 * **Placeholder file**: An empty representation of the file and can only be opened when there is network connection.
 * **Full file**: The file has been downloaded and saved locally.
 Download is automatic when a placeholder file is opened for the first time.
 These files are available whenever you open SeaDrive regardless to network connections.
 The operating system may decide to clear a full file when more disk space is needed.